Elizabeth Warren's Pregnancy Discrimination Story Resonated With So Many Women

 The impassioned applause that Warren got in response came from an obvious familiarity for too many women — and one that has a significant impact on the American economy.
 Despite mothers being the primary or co-breadwinners in 40% of American families, discrimination against pregnant women and mothers in the workplace is still prevalent.
 From 2006 to 2016 alone, lawsuits involving women who need accommodations at work while pregnant increased by 315%.
 And, the hits women endure as a result of choosing to become working parents don’t end there.
 Women are also reported to lose 4% of their hourly wages for every child they have, too.

-Beyond that, low-wage workers and women of color are disproportionately impacted by pregnancy discrimination.
-Between the 2011 and 2015 alone, Black or African-American women filed 28.6 percent of all pregnancy discrimination charges with the Equal Employment Opportunity Commission (EEOC), despite making up just 14.3 percent of the women labor force.
-Given that women of color hold the majority of low-wage jobs, they are often doubly penalized economically when it comes to trying to engage in the labor market and support their families while also growing those families.
+Beyond that, low-wage workers and women of colour are disproportionately impacted by pregnancy discrimination.
+Between the 2011 and 2015 alone, black or African-American women filed 28.6 percent of all pregnancy discrimination charges with the Equal Employment Opportunity Commission (EEOC), despite making up just 14.3 percent of the women labor force.
+Given that women of colour hold the majority of low-wage jobs, they are often doubly penalised economically when it comes to trying to engage in the labor market and support their families while also growing those families.

 Advertisement